I Hate Myself: How Do I Feel Better?

 Cultivating empathy and compassion toward yourself may help you stop tearing yourself down.
 When you start to think negative thoughts about yourself, you can try to imagine how you would react to someone else who is in psychological pain.

 Would you berate and criticize them?
 Or would you respond with love and gentleness?
 Picturing yourself as a loved one may help you let go of harsh self-judgment.
-If you find this difficult, many therapists can assist with compassion-focused therapies, which researchers have found effective at reducing self-criticism and improving self-esteem.
+If you find this difficult, many therapists can assist with compassion-focused therapies, which studies suggest can be effective at reducing self-criticism and improving self-esteem.

 Get in touch with your values